Semester of Instruction

 Compulsory Assignments and Attendance

 Participation in minimum 8 colloquium.
 Mandatory written exercises upon selected colloquium themes will be given evaluation (passed/not passed).
-Mandatory colloquium and passed written exercises are valid for six following semesters.
+Mandatory colloquium and passed written exercises are valid for five following semesters.

 Forms of Assessment